 For No Rhyme or Reason!

 You know now that a villanelle comprises 19 verses.
-These verses are divided into a total of five stanzas.
-While each of the first four stanzas consists of three lines and is thus referred to as a tercet, the last stanza comprises four lines and is called a quatrain.
+These verses are divided into a total of six stanzas.
+While each of the first five stanzas consists of three lines and is thus referred to as a tercet, the last stanza comprises four lines and is called a quatrain.
 The most important thing that you need to keep in mind about this type of poem is that the first, sixth, twelfth, and eighteenth verses are the same.
 Though slight changes are permissible, it must be kept in mind that none of these verses can be completely altered.
 Similarly, the third, ninth, fifteenth, and nineteenth verses have to be the same.
 Here again, slight modifications are allowed.
 In different words, a villanelle must possess two refrains.
 The first line of the first stanza becomes the last line of both second and fourth stanzas and the penultimate line of the fifth stanza.
 The third line of the first stanza, nevertheless, becomes the last line of the third and fifth stanzas.
 Phew!
 That’s a lot of rules already!
 Right?

 Villanelles are not easy to compose; for while on the one hand, they have strict rules pertaining to the repetition of verses, on the other hand, they are required to follow a rhyme scheme.
 There are only two repeating rhymes throughout, which means that each of the tercets uses the rhyme scheme ABA while the quatrain uses the rhyme scheme ABAA.
 The rhyme-and-refrain pattern can be illustrated thus: